Correlation between the charge radii difference in mirror partner nuclei and the symmetry energy slope

 \section{summary and outlook}

-In this work, the correlation between the charge radii differences ($\Delta{R_{\mathrm{ch}}}$) in mirror-pair nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, $^{38}$Ca-$^{38}$Ar, and $^{54}$Ni-$^{54}$Fe and slope parameter $L$ at saturation density is investigated by the spherical Skyrme energy density functionals.
+In this work, the correlation between the charge radii differences ($\Delta{R_{\mathrm{ch}}}$) in mirror-pair nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, $^{38}$Ca-$^{38}$Ar, and $^{54}$Ni-$^{54}$Fe and slope parameter $L$ at saturation density is investigated based on the spherical Skyrme EDFs.
 The calculated results suggest that the surface pairing force can further decrease the linear correlation between $\Delta{R_{\mathrm{ch}}}$ and $L$.
-The deduced slope parameter locates the interval range of $L=42.57$-$50.64$ MeV under the mixed pairing interaction, namely the rather soft equation of state.
-This is in accord with most existing literatures.
-Meanwhile, the influence of isoscalar nuclear matter property on $\Delta{R_{\mathrm{ch}}}$ is inevitable in constraining the nuclear matter EoS.
-This may suggest that most parametrization forces are ruled out in the calibrated procedure.
-As shown in Fig.~\ref{fig4}, the correlation between charge radii difference of mirror nuclei and the slope parameter of symmetry energy is influenced by nuclear incompressibility.
-This seems to suggest that the Skyrme parameter sets adjusted to different slope parameters under specific incompressibility coefficient can give highly linear correlation between the charge radii difference of mirror partner nuclei and the slope parameter $L$.
+The deduced slope parameter locates at the interval range of $L=42.57$-$50.64$ MeV under the mixed pairing interaction, that is, the rather EoS.
+This is in aggrement with most of the previous studies.
+Meanwhile, the influence of the isoscalar nuclear matter property on $\Delta{R_{\mathrm{ch}}}$ inevitably constrains the nuclear matter EoS.
+This may suggest that most of the parametrization forces are ruled out in the calibrated procedure.
+As shown in Fig.~\ref{fig4}, the correlation between the charge radii difference of mirror nuclei and the slope parameter of symmetry energy is influenced by nuclear incompressibility.
+This seems to suggest that the Skyrme parameter sets adjusted to different slope parameters under a specific incompressibility coefficient can result in a highly linear correlation between the charge radii difference of mirror partner nuclei and the slope parameter $L$.
 Meanwhile, this may provide an alternative approach to evaluate the possible influential quantities in determining the EoS of asymmetric nuclear matter.
-Shown in Ref.~\cite{PhysRevC.107.034319}, the calculated results obtained by density energy functionals consisting of Skyrme and covariant models suggest that more mirror-pair nuclei are ruled out in constraining the slope parameter $L$, but the superior candidates of mirror-pair nuclei $^{44}$Cr-$^{44}$Ca and $^{46}$Fe-$^{46}$Ca may be used to ascertain the limit range of $L$.
-Thus more discussion should be performed in the proceeding work.
+As shown in Ref.~\cite{PhysRevC.107.034319}, the calculated results obtained by density energy functionals consisting of Skyrme and covariant models suggest that more mirror-pair nuclei are ruled out in constraining the slope parameter $L$, but the superior candidates of mirror-pair nuclei $^{44}$Cr-$^{44}$Ca and $^{46}$Fe-$^{46}$Ca may be used to ascertain the limit range of $L$.
+Thus, more discussion should be performed in the proceeding work.